OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    {{< alert title="Note" color="success" >}}
    Here the `@modules` name is an alias we use in our webpack configuration, which gets resolved to the `src/modules` directory when building.
 You can examine this more closely inside the `webpack.config.prod.customcontainer.js` file.
 In this case, exporting relative to our parent directory is fine as we are not doing any cross-module referencing.
 See the [module webpack configuration]({{% relref "#module-webpack-configuration" %}}) section for more information.{{< /alert >}}

-9. Time to build our module (for convenience sake, we will save the build command inside our `package.json` file)
+9. Time to build our module (for the sake of convenience we will save the build command inside our `package.json` file)

    ```javascript
    "scripts": {